 Responding to a Code Violation Notice

-If you need additional time to correct the violation(s), you may request an extension of time for correction.
-Please contact the Inspector with additional information on the extension required.
-The granting of an extension is not guaranteed, but will usually be granted when circumstances warrant.
+- If you require additional time to correct the violation(s), you may request an extension.
+Please reach out to the Inspector with details regarding the extension you need.
+While the granting of an extension is not guaranteed, it is usually approved when justified circumstances are presented.

 Longmont Code Enforcement utilizes several methods of notifying residents of a code violation.
 Depending on the severity of the violation, Code Enforcement Inspectors may issue: